 DiveMex: Fair Trade Pepper Farm

 DiveMex was the first Fair Trade Certified vegetable farm in Mexico.
-The Whole Trade peppers from DiveMex were the first Fair Trade USA vegetable available for sale in the U.S. Whole Foods Market launched the program and is still the exclusive seller of these Fair Trade Peppers in the U.S.
+The Whole Trade (a term used by Whole foods to denote Fair Trade or other ethically and environmentally sustainable projects) peppers from DiveMex were the first Fair Trade USA vegetable available for sale in the U.S. Whole Foods Market launched the program and is still the exclusive seller of these Fair Trade Peppers in the U.S.

 DiveMex grows their peppers in large greenhouses.
 In order to meet Fair Trade Certification, agrochemical applications are limited by type and frequency and there are no GMOs.
 Fair Trade also help give the farmers strategic approaches to integrated pest management, responsible waste management, protection of soil and water and biodiversity, and reduction of energy use.
 The bell peppers have beautiful little white flowers and grow small green peppers which mature into larger green peppers and turn red as they completely ripen.